rwev/coyote.life/content/articles/published/reference--packing--level-I-first-aid.md

 All in, the kit weighs in at 9.4 oz, as pictured, and without the optional waterjel burn dressing, closer to 6.5 oz.

 I keep this IFAK level 1 kit in every vehicle, in my outdoor gear for packing on outings and excursions, in each every-day carry (EDC) loadout, and in my construction / projects tool box.

+## Level 0

+Although the complete Level 1 kit listed above is quite lightweight, it is ill-suited to integration into compact EDC systems due to its bulk.

+The Level 0 kit is a trimmer variant of the Level 1 kit, containing a subset of items, while preserving much of the capability in a denser package.

+In particular, the Level 0 excludes the notably voluminous covidien kerlix sponges, and reduces item redundancy across the board.

+See the Level 0 integrated in my [waist-pack](/waist-pack-for-sub-urban-edc.html) kit.